What is the "Guess the Score" Contest?

 Genetic Algorithms?
 Why not a neural network?

 I tried them.
 It wasn't accurate enough.
 I couldn't seem to find a network architecture that worked well.
+I might try some of the "deep learning" frameworks eventually.

 How long has this contest been running?